By Nona Willis Aronowitz, NBC News contributor

 For people involuntarily living on four figures a year, upward mobility would be a gift, not a trap.
 “Those people know that if they gave everything up, it wouldn’t be so easy to get it back,” said Kerr.
 Many have trouble understanding why privileged people would turn their nose up at creature comforts, “especially if you grew up yearning for these things,” said Halnon.

 Still, some among the intentional poor believe their lifestyle can serve as a model for anyone who narrowly defines success as being wealthy.
 “People are so incredibly spoiled,” said Price.
 He prioritizes self-reliance and feels strongly about never using food stamps or welfare.
 “My job is simply to live as pure and authentic as I can and make an example for people.”

 Sometimes, though, intentional poverty isn’t a rejection of mainstream success so much as a deliberate means to it.

 Amy Hayden sits in the room she rents for $135 per week in Manhattan's Washington Heights neighborhood.
-Utilities are included, but the landlord said air conditioning would cost an extra $5 per week, so Hayden instead bought the fan at left on craigslist.
-When its pedestal broke she affixed it to the chair where it now stands.
+Utilities are included, but when her landlord said air conditioning would cost her an extra $5 per week, Hayden instead bought the fan at left on Craigslist.

 After being laid off twice from journalism jobs in Chicago, Amy Hayden, 40, moved to New York City last year with $50 in the bank and a dream of working in publishing.
 She was inspired by reading the memoir Just Kids by singer Patti Smith, who arrived penniless in New York in the late sixties determined to make it as an artist.